 Left: Rendering of B’nai B’rith Housing’s Phase 2 of The Coolidge at Sudbury, a 56-unit affordable housing development for seniors.
-Right: DHCD Undersecretary Janelle Chan with B’nai B’rith Housing Executive Director, Susan Gittelman, Senior Project Managers, Jesse Kanson-Benanav and Max Glikman, and Fundraising & Communications Manager, Naomi Levine at Wednesday’s event.
+Right: DHCD Undersecretary Janelle Chan with B’nai B’rith Housing Executive Director, Susan Gittelman, Senior Project Managers, Jesse Kanson-Benanav and Max Glikman, and Fundraising & Communications Manager, Elijah Levine at Wednesday’s event.

 On, July 25th, Governor Baker and Undersecretary Janelle Chan of the Massachusetts Department of Housing and Community Development (DHCD) announced their 2018 annual affordable rental housing funding awards and B’nai B’rith Housing’s Phase 2 of The Coolidge at Sudbury was one of the 19 funding recipients!
 We are incredibly honored and grateful to have this commitment from the state.